Don’t Get Fooled By Promises of Cheap Bail

 While the majority of bail bondsmen conduct a genuine, honest business, there are a few out there who will use every trick they can think of to win you over.

 Beware, however, of the bait-and-switch or the fine print.
-The truth is that bail bondsmen, no matter how reputable or how long they’ve been in the business, can’t reduce the cost of a bail bond.
+The truth is that bail bondsmen, no matter how reputable or how long they’ve been in the business, must charge their insurance filed rate for the cost of a bail bond.

 In most states, the cost of a bail bond is determined by the State Department of Insurance.
-And for most states, including California, this amount is 10% of the total bail amount.
-In some cases, you may qualify for an 8% bail bond, but that’s rare.
+And for California, this amount typically 9% of the total bail amount.
+In some cases, you may qualify for an 8% or a 7% rate bail bond.

 Work With An Expert Bondsman